aryanjassal/chroma/README.md

 Unfortunately, just like custom generator backends, adding custom colors isn't supported yet either.
 The current implementation isn't suitable for that.
 See [this comment](https://github.com/aryanjassal/chroma/pull/1#issuecomment-2481729224).
 If you still want to do it anyways, you will need to add it inside the project files manually.
 Moreover, there will be no official support for custom color spaces until the API stabilizes.

-Chroma also supplies a custom library to deal with colors in different color spaces.
+Chroma supplies a custom library to deal with colors in different color spaces.

 ```py
 from chroma.colors import Color, ColorHex, ColorRGB